Orlando Brown (American football, born 1970): Baltimore Ravens (second stint)

-After football
+Personal life and death

 After retiring from football, Brown went into the restaurant business, and became the owner of the first Fatburger franchise in Maryland.

 In September 2009, Brown was arrested and charged with third-degree burglary and destruction of property.
 The charges were later dropped.

-Death
+He had two daughters and three sons, including Orlando Brown Jr.

-Brown was found dead on September 23, 2011, in his Baltimore townhouse.
+On September 23, 2011, Brown was found dead in his Baltimore townhouse.
 The state medical examiner ruled that Brown died of diabetic ketoacidosis, an ailment common among diabetics and caused by high blood sugar and lack of insulin.

-Personal life

-Brown had three sons and two daughters.
-One son, Orlando Jr., plays in the National Football League.